-Any situation where the actions or inactions of your midwife during pregnancy, or during or after labour, result in unnecessary harm or distress to you or your child provide you with grounds to claim compensation for your midwife’s negligence.
-The following situations represent some of the most common or serious scenarios where this applies.
+Any situation where the actions or inactions of your midwife during pregnancy, labour or post birth, results in unnecessary harm or distress to you or your child may give you the grounds to claim for midwife negligence compensation.
+The following situations represent some of the most common and serious scenarios where this applies.

-Remember; this is not an exhaustive list – there may be other medical scenarios that entitle you to make a claim for negligence on the part of your midwife.
-If you are unsure about whether your circumstances provide legal grounds for claiming compensation, you should seek expert advice from an expert solicitor at your earliest convenience.
+Remember, this is not an exhaustive list – there may be other medical scenarios that entitle you to make a claim for midwife negligence.
+If you are unsure about whether your circumstances provide legal grounds for claiming compensation, you should seek expert advice from a solicitor at your earliest convenience.

-Blackwater Law medical negligence solicitors have a wealth of expertise and knowledge in dealing with midwife negligence claims and other more general birth injury claims.
-Our team of solicitors advise and represent clients across the country, such is their national reputation in the field of law that is clinical negligence.
+Here at Blackwater Law medical negligence solicitors we have a wealth of expertise and knowledge in dealing with midwife negligence claims and other more general birth injury claims.
+Our team of solicitors advise and represent clients from across the country, and our reputation in the field of medical law is exceptional.

-Independently recognised by The Legal 500 as providing some of the very best legal advice and support in relation to medical negligence in the South East, you can be sure that you will get the very best advice and that your solicitor will fight to help you secure the maximum available compensation, given your circumstances and the injuries to you or your baby.
+We are independently recognised by The Legal 500 for providing some of the very best legal advice and support in relation to medical negligence in the South East.
+You can be sure that you will get the very best advice and that your solicitor will fight to help you secure the maximum available compensation regarding your circumstances and the injuries to you or your baby.

 Blackwater Law successfully represented the family of baby Blake in making a midwife negligence claim after the community midwife failed to notice a severe medical abnormality.

 Even pregnancy without complications can be stressful and worrying enough for most families.
 Therefore, when problems arise as a result of negligent care by a midwife, we understand it can be truly devastating.
 Not only this, but we also understand that you may not be in a position to fund a compensation claim yourself.